Quicksilver (Marvel Comics)

-Quicksilver has the superhuman ability to move at great speeds.
-In most depictions, he is a mutant, a human born with innate superhuman powers.
+In most depictions of the character, Quicksilver is a mutant with the ability to move at superhuman speeds and is a member of the Brotherhood of Mutants.
 In comic book stories beginning in 2015, he is the product of genetic experimentation by the High Evolutionary.
 Quicksilver most commonly appears in fiction associated with the X-Men, having been introduced as an adversary for the superhero team.
 In later stories, he became a superhero himself.
-He is the twin brother of the Scarlet Witch and, in most depictions, the son of Magneto and the half-brother of Polaris.
+He is the older twin brother of the Scarlet Witch and, in most depictions, the son of Magneto and a Sinti woman Magda, and the half-brother of Polaris.

 Debuting in the Silver Age of comic books, Quicksilver has featured in several decades of Marvel continuity, starring in the self-titled series Quicksilver and as a regular team member in superhero title the Avengers.

 The character has also appeared in a range of movie, television, and video game adaptations.
 Two separate live-action versions of Quicksilver have been adapted by two different film studios: Aaron Taylor-Johnson portrayed the character in the Marvel Cinematic Universe (MCU) franchise, appearing in Captain America: The Winter Soldier (2014) as a cameo and Avengers: Age of Ultron (2015) while Evan Peters portrayed him in the 20th Century Fox films X-Men: Days of Future Past (2014), X-Men: Apocalypse (2016) and Dark Phoenix (2019), as well as a cameo in Deadpool 2 (2018).
-Peters later appeared as an imposter Pietro in the MCU television series WandaVision (2021), as a nod to his past role.
+Peters later appeared as an imposter Pietro in the MCU television series WandaVision (2021) and Agatha All Along (2024), as a nod to his past role.